YellowbrickData/yellowbrick-jdbc/README.md

 - **Windows**: Typically in the user's profile directory (e.g., `%APPDATA%` or `Local Settings`)

 **Important:** The token cache file contains OAuth2 tokens.
 If improperly secured, this file could allow an attacker to impersonate the user.
 Always ensure file permissions restrict access to the intended user.
 This risk is **similar to storing passwords in a `.pgpass` file** or using client profiles that store plaintext passwords.

+**OAuth2 Scopes:** in order to avoid repeated prompts for login, the `oauth2Scopes` parameter must include `offline_access` scope.
+Even if using the `memory` scheme, using `offline_access` scope will reduce the need to repeatedly login.
+Some JDBC client tools will open several connections to introspect database objects and metadata, and this configuration option assists in avoiding repeated logins.

 ---